Rendering Backends

 A backend is selected at build time via the CMake variable CNA_GRAPHICS_BACKEND.
 Only one backend is compiled per build - there is no runtime dispatch overhead.
 Swapping backends requires only a CMake reconfiguration.

-# SDL_Renderer
+# SDL_Renderer (2D, all platforms, simplest)

 cmake -S . -B build -DCNA_GRAPHICS_BACKEND=SDL_RENDERER